 Here are some ways you can find some extra money to pay off faster:

 Tax Returns – We put a few years down on principal payments using our tax return funds.

-We did a lot of “debt payments” .
+We made a lot of “debt payments.”
 This is done by applying other payments we had been making on other loans, such as my SUV and applying it to the mortgage after it was paid off.
 This way, we did not feel a change in our payments, but we made sure to use that “extra” money to get our mortgage paid off faster.
-I drove that SUV for 5 years with no payment and no change in money going out.
+I drove that SUV for five years with no payment and no change in cash going out.

 Increase your income percentage.
 Each time we got a raise at work, we increased our payment.
-Each year, when my husband got a raise, I added an extra $50 or $100 per month onto our principal payments.
-This gave us an extra $1,200 dollars we paid towards the principal.
-In those terms, it doesn’t sound like much, but over 10 years that equals an extra $12,000 onto principal!
+When my husband got a lift each year, I added an extra $50 or $100 per month onto our principal payments.
+This gave us an additional 1,200 dollars we paid towards the principal.
+In those terms, it doesn’t sound like much, but over ten years, that equals an extra $12,000 onto principal!

 We locked in at lower interest rates when we could.
-Just simply paying attention to re-financing options offered by your lender can really make a lot of sense.
+Just merely paying attention to re-financing options offered by your lender can make a lot of sense.

 Start looking for other ways to cut extra expenses that are frivolous such as weekly dining out.
-Instead, simply doing bi-weekly or monthly dining out, can save you an extra $50-$100 to apply to your mortgage principal.
+Instead, merely doing bi-weekly or monthly dining out can save you an additional $50-$100 to apply to your mortgage principal.

-Look at Your TV and Telephone plans and see if you can switch plans to save you money
+Look at Your TV and Cellphone plans and see if you can switch plans to save you money